Osvaldo Toriani: Career

 Toriani played with Unión de Mar del Plata in 1955.
 He played in the Argentine Primera División in 1958 with Club Atlético Tigre.
 The following season he played in the Primera Nacional with Tigre.
 In 1960, he played with Club Atlético Independiente, and assisted in securing the league title in 1960, and 1963.
 He also assisted Independiente in winning the 1964 Copa Libertadores, and 1965 Copa Libertadores.
 In 1967, he signed with Newell's Old Boys.

 In 1971, he played abroad in Colombia's Categoría Primera A with América de Cali.
 In the summer of 1972 he played in the National Soccer League with Toronto Italia.
 During his tenure with Toronto he assisted in securing the NSL Championship.
 In 1973, he signed with Colombian rivals Independiente Medellín.
 He played in the North American Soccer League with Miami Toros.
 In his debut season with Miami he featured in the NASL Championship final against Los Angeles Aztecs, but lost the match in a penalty shoot-out.
 In total he played in 34 matches with Miami.

-Personal life
+Personal life and death

-On September 24, 1988 he committed suicide by an overdose of barbiturates and inhaling carbon monoxide from a lit brazier.
+On September 24, 1988, he committed suicide by an overdose of barbiturates and inhaling carbon monoxide from a lit brazier.